S5 Ep82: How To Impress Recruiters and What 10,000 Interviews Reveal

 Thanks, Gail.
 I love the fact that you divided those into the four pillars, and I think it's so crucial that the homework has to be done in advance.
 It sounds like you can't just post something and hope for the best without communicating with each other.

 Hope is not a strategy in search.
 The strategy is to understand and have clarity and specificity about what you're looking for.
-The skill of search, you can find anything, but you have to know what you're looking for.
-And that scoping or listening tour with the client is where learn what is it that I'm looking for as a search firm.
+The skill of search -- you can find anything, but you have to know what you're looking for.
+That scoping or listening tour with the client is where you learn what it is you're looking for as a search firm.

 Andy 4:40